Retrofuture (album)

 Retrofuture is the sixth studio album by Tiger Army, and the second with producer Ted Hutt, and was released on September 13, 2019.
 Lead vocalist Nick 13 said the album had a more stripped and guitar-driven production than the band's previous releases.
 They also say they used vintage equipment in the recording to get a retro 1950s sound.
+The album features a range of songs in modernized bygone genres, such as classic rock n’ roll, spaghetti-western and doo-wop.